chiupam/tutorial/Loon/Plus_EN/Proxy_EN.md

 Users can add a self-built server through the `single node` button.
 A node represents a proxy server, and the proxy server can realize the transfer of traffic.

--Currently supported protocols are
+- Currently supported protocols are

-  -HTTP
+  - HTTP

-  -HTTPS
+  - HTTPS

-  -SS
+  - SS

-  -SSR
+  - SSR

-  -V2ray
+  - V2ray

-  -Trojan
+  - Trojan

 # Add method